Summer in Texas can be brutal.

 4. Keep Your Cold Air to Yourself.

-Make sure your windows and doors are sealed properly so cold air is not escaping.
-DIY materials such as weather stripping for doors and caulking for windows are inexpensive and can go a long way to cut your costs.
+Make sure your windows and doors are sealed properly so cold air does not escape.
+DIY materials like weather stripping for doors and caulking for windows are inexpensive and can significantly reduce your costs.
 Check with your local utility provider for a free energy audit to help you track down and tackle the culprits.

 5. Cover Up.